 But sulphur is usually added to most wines at various stages of production to prevent oxidisation and spoilage.
 Some will do its job of preservation, and react within the wine safely as it does so, but, depending on the quantities used by the winemaker, some ‘free’ sulphur / sulphite will remain in the wine, and it is this which can cause problems.
 White wine, especially sweet wine, is usually worse.

 Organic wine is often touted as likely to be lower in sulphites and, while this may be sometimes true, added sulphite preservatives are permitted in organic wines, so you may still react.
 That said, organic is a desirable quality for many consumers, and stockists such as Organic Wine Club, offer a ‘No Added Sulphites’ selection — some of which come in at under 10ppm (natural) sulphites, and some which contain more than 10ppm, and for which a ‘contains sulphites’ declaration on the label can be found.

-Because of this naturally occurring sulphite, strictly speaking there is no such thing as ‘sulphite free’ wine, but stockists such as Good Wine Online, who specialise in wines for sulphite sensitives, use the term to describe wines which have been made with no added sulphite at all.
+Because of this naturally occurring sulphite, strictly speaking there is no such thing as ‘sulphite free’ wine, but stockists such as Good Wine Online, who specialise in wines for sulphite sensitives, and Vintage Roots, use the term to describe wines which have been made with no added sulphite at all.